TentacioPro/plane/SETUP_GUIDE.md

 ### 6. Initial Setup & User Creation

-#### Option A: Use the Setup Wizard (Recommended)
+#### Automatic Setup (Default)

+This fork automatically marks the instance as setup complete on API startup.
+Simply:

 1. Open [http://localhost:3005](http://localhost:3005)
+2. You should see the **Sign Up / Login** page directly
+3. Create your account (password validation is bypassed by default)

+#### Manual Setup (If Needed)

-2. If you see a setup/maintenance screen, mark the instance as ready:
+If you still see a setup/maintenance screen:
    ```bash
    docker exec plane-plane-api-1 python -c "
    import os, sys, django